Methodology and 51-Source Ledger

 - Retirement income treatment (Social Security, pensions, 401(k), IRA, military pension).

-- Filing rules for residents, part-year residents and non-residents, plus reciprocity agreements.
+- Filing rules for residents, part-year residents and non-residents, plus the 16 active reciprocity agreements.

 Out of scope